Microsoft DP-300 Exam Questions

 HOTSPOT (Drag and Drop is not supported)

-To which table should you add each column?
+How should you complete the template?
 To answer, select the appropriate options in the answer area.

 Hot Area: